Forbes: Best-in-State Wealth Advisors 2018, 2019, 2020, 2021 & 2022

 Mark's community involvement included serving as a board member for Space Coast Early Intervention Center, a school that educates and prepares children with and without special needs for the outside world.
 He served as chairman of their capital building campaign, coordinating fundraising activities and sharing the school's message with the local community to raise support for a new facility in Melbourne.
 He was also an active fundraiser for several Christian schools in the area.

-When not in the office, Mark and his wife Stacy enjoy spending time with their four children Jami, Alex, Chandler and Mackenzie as well as traveling, fishing and playing sports.
+When not in the office, Mark and his wife Stacy enjoy spending time with their children, all things Florida Gators, as well as traveling, fishing and playing sports.

 *Membership is based mainly on assets under management, education, credentials and fiscal year production.
 Re-qualification is required annually since prior membership is no assurance of future membership.
 The ranking may not be representative of any one client’s experience, is not an endorsement, and is not indicative of advisor’s future performance.
 No fee is paid in exchange for this award/rating.